swedenconnect/technical-framework/OIDC - Sweden Connect - Claims and Scopes Specification.md

 Section 3 of \[[OIDC.Sweden.Claims](#oidc-sweden-claims)\] states the following:

-> Many Relying Parties that use OpenID Connect to authenticate users can not solely depend on the user's session at the OpenID Provider and the `sub` claim to log in the user to the RP application.
-In the context of Swedish eID there are some obvious claims that are regarded to be "primary" identity claims by Relying Parties, for example a Swedish personal identity number.
+> Many Relying Parties that use OpenID Connect to authenticate users cannot solely depend on the user's session at the OpenID Provider and the `sub` claim to log in the user to the RP application.
+In the context of Swedish eID there are some obvious claims that are regarded to be "primary" identity claims by Relying Parties, for example, a Swedish personal identity number.
 Such claims are needed by the Relying Party in order to log in a user to its application.
 Therefore, this specification's scope definitions will define that some claims are to be delivered in the ID Token so that a Relying Party can fully log in a user without having to make a, potentially, unnecessary call to the UserInfo endpoint.

 The above is true also for Relying Parties authenticating users against the Swedish eIDAS Connector.